afeldman-nm/vllm-enc-dec-rfc/rfc.md

 ## Detailed long-term goals

-Note: to make these features compatible with encoder/decoder, you will need to remove asserts which currently fail if these features are enabled for encoder/decoder models.
-Most of these assertions are implemented in `assert_enc_dec_mr_supported_scenario()` which can be found [here](https://github.com/vllm-project/vllm/blob/6dffa4b0a6120159ef2fe44d695a46817aff65bc/vllm/worker/utils.py#L9-L56).

 ### Quantization

+The goal of this workstream is to make sure that quantization + encoder/decoder models is fully-tested, and to fill in any gaps (should they exist) in vLLM's support for quantized encoder/decoder models.

-Ensure that vLLM supports encoder/decoder models in combination with all existing vLLM quantization methods.
+Steps to ensure that vLLM supports encoder/decoder models in combination with all existing vLLM quantization methods:

 * Identify the list of quantization methods which vLLM currently supports with decoder-only models.
 * Add unit tests for encoder/decoder models with all of these quantization methods.